 In order to facilitate the interaction between theory and practice and to address the complexity of current issues in education, the B. Ed.
 Department hosts several colloquim conferences throughout the 12-month program.
 Each colloquium (a gathering of key participants to discuss a given topic) will investigate topics related to both the coursework and the five Standards of Practice as identified by the Ontario College of Teachers.

 Tyndale recognizes that the teaching profession cannot be completely compartmentalized into stand-alone courses.
 Therefore, Tyndale’s program emphasizes cross-discipline integration.
 One example of this is the development of a Professional Portfolio for the purpose of application to teaching positions.

 This program is offered under the written consent of the Minister of Training, Colleges and Universities granted for the period from December 12, 2007 to December 12, 2012.
-An application for renewal of the consent has been submitted.
-The current consent remains in effect for the 2012/2013 program year and until a decision on the renewal application is made.
-Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (e.g., acceptable to potential employers, professional licensing bodies or other educational institutions).
+An application for renewal of the consent has been submitted and the current consent remains in effect until a decision on the renewal application is made.
+Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (eg. acceptable to potential employers, professional licensing bodies or other educational institutions).